 Had I not seen those words, I am not sure I would have relaxed or stopped worrying about how I looked.

-I would have missed the fun, preoccupied with my own perceived inadequacy.
+I would have missed out on having fun while preoccupied with my own perceived inadequacy.

 Instead, I spent the day with a refreshed view of how God sees me, reinforced by how I see my own children.

 Here’s one photo from the day that thankfully doesn’t look like I am slathered in makeup and fully doused in hairspray.

 Not long after returning home, I came across this passage, and was reminded of that moment.